-This is by far my favourite recipe from ‘Rick Stein’s India’ (see BBC link here).
+This is by far my favourite recipe from the TV series and book, ‘Rick Stein’s India’ (see BBC link here).

 In my family’s version we keep the heat factor low and serve it with lightly steamed vegetables to keep it kid friendly.
 Well that is what my wife (who hates chili and curries in general) tells everyone but you didn’t hear it from me.
 Also in my defence, she shouldn’t have bought me a book full of curry recipes :).

 Despite the shameful lack of chili and heat, our version of this dish is still amazingly dry, peppery and oh so flavoursome.
 I think it loses some of the colour that so defines these type of curries however.
 I hope I am forgiven though as the result is very tender, sticky chicken calling out for some rice and sides of your favourite green vegetables :).
 Edit: I now use ground annato seed to impart a natural red colouring but one without the heat of chillis.